launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 ```

 As shown above, these methods can take in a `LocationChangeContext` object, which contains information about the
-route change that has been applied and whether to run additionally on client load.
+route change that has been applied and whether to run additionally on client's first load.

 However, making use of dependency injection, these methods can also take in any class registered in the dependency
 injection container.
 The container used to resolve the dependency will be injected with the fields of